-DeKalb County Animal Services is overwhelmed with a tremendous amount of homeless pets.
+DeKalb County Animal Services (DCAS) is overwhelmed with a tremendous amount of homeless pets.
 Because we do not want to euthanize your pet or euthanize another pet to make space for your pet, surrendering your pet to us should only be done as a last resort.
 Owner surrenders are accepted at DeKalb County Animal Services on an appointment-only basis and there is a $35 surrender fee per animal.
 We generally only accept adoptable pets so if your pet is elderly, has behavior issues or is sick it is your responsibility to take it to a veterinarian for treatment, hire a trainer or have it euthanized at a private veterinarian.
 During times of high intake or when our shelter is full, accepting owner surrendered animals may be completely suspended.
 We ask that you read the tips below and try to find another solution before considering surrendering an animal to us.

-Please first consider privately finding a new home for your pet through friends, family, or other resources.
+First consider privately finding a new home for your pet through friends, family, or other resources.
 There are many options and resources available to help you keep your pet, including those listed below.

 Low-Cost Spay and Neuter Opportunities

-LifeLine Animal Project offers affordable spay/neuter surgeries, four days a week, at two low-cost LifeLine Spay & Neuter Clinics in Avondale Estates and College Park.
+If the cost of spaying or neutering your pet is outside of your budget, LifeLine Animal Project offers affordable spay/neuter surgeries, four days a week, at two low-cost LifeLine Spay & Neuter Clinics in Avondale Estates and College Park.
 Our clinics also provide low-cost vaccinations at clinic events held monthly.

 Free Spay and Neuter Resources

-- DeKalb County residents who cannot afford low-cost spay/neuter surgery may fill out this application, to see if you qualify for a free surgery.
+- DeKalb County residents who cannot afford low-cost spay/neuter surgery may fill out this application to see if you qualify for a free surgery.

 - Stopping Pet Overpopulation Together (SPOT): If you live outside of DeKalb County and cannot afford low-cost spay/neuter resources, you may check here to see if free programs are offered in your county.
-If your county doesn’t offer a resource to help you, SPOT may be able to help cover the surgery.
+If your county does not offer a resource to help you, SPOT may be able to help cover the surgery.
 Call 404.584.7768 for information.

 Free Pet Food